Klariss/shelter_animal_outcomes/README.md

 ## Exploratory data analysis

-For the EDA, I explored the ratings distributions in different ways (ratings for each category, number of ratings by user/movie, etc.) and also did some NLP to compare the movies summaries of good vs bad movies.
+For the EDA, I explored the most important variables and examined thier posssible relation to the prediction process.

 ## Modeling